epistulae/Interactive-Lab-Hub/Lab 4/README.md

 **Design 2: Mini Piano**
 - What keys can I fit into 12 sensors?
 Should I include flats/sharps or is playing two notes at once sufficient?
 From a physical point of view, would a physical display without the black keys (if I'm going for a true piano looking physical prototype), be as automatically recognizable?
 Likely not, but testing a physical wizard with people would answer this.
 - Would a musical sheet style button design be convenient to use?
 This would be aimed at musicians who already know notes on a staff, but adding the names of the notes (A, B, C, D, etc.) should solve that issue.
-I would need a physical prototype to answer if this layout feels comfortable to use.
+I would need to physically prototype this layout, to see if it feels comfortable to use.

 **Design 3: Music Box**
 - Is it better to use a design with integrated sensors into the design itself or have a central design surrounded by more obvious sensors?
 This is a purely design question on whether I want this to be a more incognito device or if I want it to obviously be interactive.
 I prefer something more incognito.